Jim W. Dean posted on VT from 2010 to 2022.

-He broke into television work doing Atlanta Public TV programs for variety of American heritage, historical, military, veterans and Intel topics and organizations since 2000.
+He broke into television work doing Atlanta Public TV programs for a variety of American heritage, historical, military, veterans, and Intel topics and organizations since 2000.

 Jim's work includes research, field trips, Heritage TV Legacy archiving & more.
 Thanks for helping.
 Click to donate >>

-His mother was a WWII widow at 16, her first husband killed on the SS Paul Hamilton with over 500 troops and 7000 tons of explosives aboard when it was torpedoed off the coast of Algiers, April 20, 1944.
-She was recently buried in Arlington National Cemetery as a Gold Star wife and Gold Star Mother in his empty memorial grave.
+His mother was a WWII widow at 16, her first husband was killed on the SS Paul Hamilton with over 500 troops and 6000 tons of explosives aboard when it was aerially torpedoed off the coast of Algiers, on April 20, 1944.
+She is buried 100 yards from her Army Ranger Col. son (Agent Orange) in Arlington National Cemetery, as a Gold Star wife and Gold Star Mother.